Grass FED beef faq’s

 prime Grass Fed GROUND Beef - STOCK YOUR FREEZER!

 If you are not ready to purchase a quarter or half bulk beef order, try our PRIME Grass Fed Ground Beef in a bulk order of your choice, either 15 or 25 lbs of frozen ground beef in ~1 pound packs discounted to $10/lb.
+Pick up is by appointment at the farm.
 Our delicious ground beef is processed from a single steer dedicated to 100% hamburger.
-All the prime cuts are rolled into one, for the best burger grilled in Moore County!
+All the prime cuts are rolled into one for the best burger grilled in Moore County!
 These sell out very quickly so be sure to reserve in advance.

 Following are details for what to expect for QUARTER, HALF and WHOLE beef orders.